tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-2.md

 I almost lost the motivation to continue the documenting my thought process because of this obstacle.
 This section can be skipped if you are looking to follow my happy path, and don't want to follow my confusion.

-(This is what I wrote first, when I was actually having a fight with the borrow checker…)
+(This is what I wrote first, when I was actually having a fight with the borrow checker�

 I have to learn a little bit about [lifetimes](https://doc.rust-lang.org/book/lifetimes.html) in order to get this to compile.
 This makes some sense, since the struct will need to own the slice data, and in the original code, we were just borrowing the slice.

-I’m finding it confusing thinking about what I need to do in order to make the tokenizing function use the Command struct.
+I'm finding it confusing thinking about what I need to do in order to make the tokenizing function use the Command struct.
 If I can copy the args to the struct, and give ownership of the string to the struct, then I assume this will compile?

 What type is the copied slice, and how do I specify that in the struct?
 How do I use the lifetime in code to find my use case?
-I don’t even know what other questions to ask next.
+I don't even know what other questions to ask next.

-Rather than try to figure out how to compile, and get the struct working with tokenizing the command, I’ll try to play around in main() and try instantiating my struct.
+Rather than try to figure out how to compile, and get the struct working with tokenizing the command, I'll try to play around in main() and try instantiating my struct.

 What I need to be able to do is copy the data in the vector.
 I tried for a while trying to pass ownership of a slice, but I ended up finding a way to take the first element out of the vector, and having the rest be the arguments be what is left.
-I feel a little over my head at this point, and I’m going to spend some time reading the docs.
+I feel a little over my head at this point, and I'm going to spend some time reading the docs.

 This is what the struct looked like.